nahuakang/nahua.dev/content/posts/my-programming-story.md

 Little did I know that this message landed me an internship and a full-time job that eventually allowed and encouraged me to transit into software development. (_Note: In October 2017, before my internship with TwentyBN started, I briefly contributed to an open source project [OpenMined](https://www.openmined.org/) in an attempt to gain more experience in software.
 That experience also scared me because I did not understand Git and Github well enough.
 I paused it in the excuse of work until April, 2020 when I became a software intern at TwentyBN._)

 ## Finally, Software Engineering
-Two years into my role as a product marketer, I had an existential crisis because of personal reasons, my career, and the Coronavirus.
+Two years into my role as a product marketer, I had an existential crisis due to personal reasons, my career, and the Coronavirus.
 The company I work for is great.
 My colleagues are wonderful.
 I wrote many [blogs at TwentyBN](https://medium.com/twentybn) and managed our company newsletter [Embodied AI](http://www.embodiedai.co/).
 Yet I never felt fulfilled in my role.
 There was always a part of me that urged to do more programming and, on some free evenings, I read more on different programming languages out of curiosity.

-In 2018, I had wanted to ask TwentyBN for an internship as a deep learning engineering intern but I lacked the confidence to make the cut.
-And by the end of 2019, I heard enough success stories from acquaintances who landed jobs after bootcamps that my desire to explore software engineering as a career re-kindled.
+Already in 2018, I had wanted to ask TwentyBN for an internship as a deep learning engineering intern but I lacked the confidence to make the cut.
+And by the end of 2019, I heard enough success stories from acquaintances who landed software jobs after bootcamps that my desire to explore software engineering as a career re-kindled.

 {{< figure src="/img/my_programming_story/twentybn.jpg" caption="TwentyBN and its amazing people" position="center" style="width: 50vw; margin: 0 auto;" >}}